rocky-linux/documentation/docs/guides/backup/rsnapshot_backup.md

 Getting the setup right with _rsnapshot_ is a little daunting at first, but can save you loads of time backing up your machines or servers.

 _rsnapshot_ is very powerful, very fast, and very economical on disk space usage.
-You can find more information on Rsnapshot, by visiting [rsnapshot.org](https://rsnapshot.org/download.html)
+You can find more information on _rsnapshot_, by visiting [rsnapshot.org](https://rsnapshot.org/download.html)